Anthony Costa [Writer/Director]

 “film noir” which would be inspired by all the actual events that we had been seeing and

 hearing so much about.
 Also, in order to ensure that the film was as true to life as possible,

 we invited a well-known Technical Adviser, retired NYC Police Detective, Scotty Dillin

 Scotty has been instrumental in keeping many of Hollywood’s best crime dramas on the

 right track, such as: “A Perfect Murder”, with Michael Douglas, Gwyneth Paltrow and Viggo Mortensen, “American Gangster”, which stars Russell Crow and Denzel Wasgington, and “Analyze That”, featuring Robert Deniro and Billy Crystal.

 Our hope was to keep everything so real and exciting, that it would capture an audience’s

 imagination with a powerful and riveting movie based on a script that I would bring to life.

-Then, Darren and I would produce it together, and create a feature film which would contain
+Then, Darren and I would produce it together, and create a feature film which that contain

 all the elements we wanted to express and share with an audience.